MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 To configure the connection from Customer Insights to Azure Synapse Analytics and use your Customer Insights data within Azure Synapse Analytics, the following reprequisites must be met:

   > [!NOTE]
-  > Using Customer Insihts data in Azure Synapse is only working if the following prerequisites, in particular the role assignments, are provided.
+  > Using Customer Insights data in Azure Synapse Analytics is only working if the following prerequisites, in particular the role assignments, are respected.

 ## Prerequisites in Customer Insights

-* You have an Administrator role in Customer Insights
+* You have an Administrator role in Customer Insights.
+Learn more about [setting user permissions in audience insights](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/permissions#assign-roles-and-permissions)

 ## Prerequisites in Azure
 * You have an active Azure Subscription